-It’s Berry Cobbler time – and this one is darn good if I do say so myself!
+It’s Blueberry Cobbler time – and this one is darn good if I do say so myself!

 Cobblers are such a simple and easy dessert that includes fruit on the bottom and a biscuit-like batter on top.
-It’s is a great alternative if you don’t want to deal with making a classic pie with a bottom and top crust.
+This blueberry cobbler is a great alternative if you don’t want to deal with making a classic pie with a bottom and top crust.

 This dessert actually got its name because the the top is “cobbled” — so when making this recipe, you’ll actually want to leave it a bit messy looking!
 That makes it a fun recipe to make with kids also, or when you might be short on time or just looking for something easy to throw together.